Grid-Shift/cfd-website/source/blog/2018-03-23-episode-4-better-comments-with-markdown.html.md

 ---
-meta_title: Learn Markdown to improve your communication with your project team
+meta_title: Learn Markdown to Improve Your Communication with Your Project Team
-title: 'Episode 4: Better comments with Markdown'
+title: 'Episode 4: Better Comments with Markdown'
 summary: Learn how to improve your project team communication with Markdown
 category: Level Up Fridays
 thumbnail: /assets/images/uploads/better-commments-with-markdown-teaser.jpg